Long Island, New York meeting facilities are perfect for your next event or meeting. Sign-up to receive our latest news in group travel.

 A local bar, located just outside of the Kings Park Psychiatric Center is home to many hauntings.
 A female spirit allegdly appears at the bar frequently but quickly disappears when approached.
 At the psych center, there are reports of screams and ghosts, rattling of chains and unexplained whispers.
 Access inside the buildings is now prohibited, but local roads and paths allow for a look at their creepy exterior.

 Located in Oyster Bay, President Theodore Roosevelt has visited the location.
-Oyster Bay is a historic town with many mythms, legends and horrors.
+Oyster Bay is a historic town with many myths, legends, and horrors.

-Take part in the 6 attraction combo and drive in horror movie experience for the ultimate thrill.
-Walk through the horror houses and become immersed in Halloween haunt.
+Take part in the six attraction combo and drive-in horror movie experience for the ultimate thrill.
+Take a tour of the horror houses and become immersed in Halloween haunt.

 Gateway’s Haunted Play House, Bellport